ggonnella/textformats/README.md

 TextFormats library.
 This is addressed to the library software developer, not to the library user.

+## Generating a specification

+An interactive script `genspec.py` is provided under `scripts`.
+It can be used to generate a TextFormats specification in YAML file.

+The script has some limitations: it is not always guaranteed that the generated specification is correct (e.g.  the user can create circular or invalid references).

+Thus the resulting output file should be tested, e.g. generating examples from each of the defined datatypes using `cli/tf_spec generate_tests -s
+<OUTFILE>`.
+This command would fail if the specification is invalid.
+Furthermore, the results can be inspected to check that the examples reflect the expectations.

 ## Running the test suite

-To run the unit test suite of the library in your system, use the ``nimble test`` command.
+To run the unit test suite of the library, use the ``nimble test`` command.
+To run the CLI tools tests, first build it using ``nimble build`` or ``nimble install``, then use the ``nimble clitest`` command.
+To run the C API tests, use ``nimble ctest``.
+To run the Python API tests, first build the package using ``nimble pymake``, then use ``nimble pytest``.

 ## Known limitations

+- Only formats which are regular languages can be defined -- with at most some exceptions (JSON elements can be included, since they are parsed by the json library).
-Unsigned integers cannot be larger than the largest signed integer [^2]
+- Unsigned integers cannot be larger than the largest signed integer [^2]

 [^2]: reason: JsonNode objects from the json nim standard library are used to represent decoded values both for Nim code and for passing the values